Shepherd’s Pie Recipe

 Leftovers: Store cooled leftovers in an airtight container in the refrigerator for up to 3 days.
 To freeze, transfer to a freezer safe containers for up to 1 month.

-- Swap the beef for lamb, ground turkey or for a vegetarian version try this Portobello Shepherd’s Pie.
+- You can swap the beef for lamb, ground turkey or for more veggies.

 - If you want to keep the carbs low, top it with cauliflower mash instead.
 Leftovers freeze well and can be reheated later.